Clicky

 Once you replaced the o-rings and inserted the new oil-filter correctly, you can add the cap back and tighten it down.
 Do not over tighten, you only want it to be snug.

-5: Add New Oil
+5: Next, Add The New Oil

-Use a funnel to add the same amount of new oil you took out, like 2.5 quarts if that’s what you removed.
+Use a funnel to add the same amount of new motor oil you took out, like 2.5 quarts if that’s what you removed.

 It’s better to be slightly under than over, as adding more is easier than removing excess.